allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 No, only the pull subscription type supports exactly-once delivery.
 While push subscriptions support at-least-once delivery, exactly-once delivery is not supported.

 In general, accommodating more-than-once delivery requires your subscriber to be idempotent when processing messages.
-If your existing subscribers are unable to operate in an idempotent way, then you can incorporate Dataflow to deduplicate messages.
+If your existing subscribers are unable to operate in an idempotent way, then you can incorporate [Dataflow to deduplicate messages][6].

 If your subscribers see a high rate of duplicate messages, this can indicate that they are not properly acknowledging messages, or that your acknowledgment deadline is too short.